 Needless to say I was pleasantly surprised.

-Should you also find yourself in Riga, something I highly recommend, here are my recommendations on what to do in this intriguing city.
+Should you also find yourself in this intriguing city, something I highly recommend, here are my recommendations on what to do during a weekend in .

 Bonus: It has Riga’s cheapest produce and is easily reachable from the old town by foot.